Novalnet-AG/drupalcommerce-payment-integration-novalnet/README.md

 # DRUPAL COMMERCE PAYMENT INTEGRATION BY NOVALNET
-The Drupal Commerce Payment Gateway by Novalnet provides a secure integration of payments and payment services for any Drupal Commerce shop.
+The Drupal Commerce 8 & 9 Payment module by Novalnet provides a secure integration of payments and payment services for any Drupal Commerce shop.
 The shop admin can experience<a href= "https://www.novalnet.de/full-service-zahlungsabwicklung"> automated payment processing</a>, enriched customer experiences and improved conversion rates, all under one platform.
 One contract with Novalnet eliminates the need to establish multiple partnerships for accepting, managing and processing payments from checkout to collection.

 ## Integration requirements
 Novalnet <a href= "https://www.novalnet.de/"> merchant account </a> is required for processing payments through the Drupal Commerce Payment Gateway from Novalnet.
-The module is available for the drupal 7.24-7.98 and commerce 1.0-1.17

-Version in the following languages: EN & DE

-Also drupal 8.9.0-8.9.20 and 9.0.0-9.4.7 and commerce 2.25-2.31 are supported by Novalnet.
+The module is available for the drupal 8.9.0-8.9.20 and 9.0.0-9.4.7 and commerce 2.25-2.31 versions in the following languages: EN & DE are supported by Novalnet.

 More information about these can be found <a href= "https://www.novalnet.de/modul/drupalcommerce-payment-module"> here </a>

 ## Key features of Drupal Commerce payment module